 The documentation for ONIX 3.0.5 has been modified specifically to allow Blocks 2, 3 and 5 (only) to be empty in Partial or 'Block updates' (only).
-The blocks must not be empty in ordinary 'full record' messages - instead, they should be omitted unless they contain at least some content.
+The blocks must not be empty in ordinary 'full record' messages.

-2.2.
+3.2.
 In some countries, for example Chile, books are specifically exempted from VAT or Sales tax.
 This status is different from being taxed at zero % (as is the case for VAT on physical books in the UK, for example), and different from prices supplied without Sales tax details (as is the case in North America).
 To cover this, a new <TaxExempt/> empty element is added as an alternative to <Tax>, for use with 'ex tax' prices where the product is specifically tax-exempt.

-2.3.
+3.3.
 A <PalletQuantity> tag has been added, similar to <PackQuantity>, to contain the number of copies of a product on a pallet or skid.